 The Principal Investigator for the Phase I clinical trial, Dr. Jorge Cortes, is a leading expert in the treatment of CML, AML and ALL.
-Because the results of the first trial produced unexpected and clinically interesting results in some patients, the Principal Investigator prepared an abstract of the results of the first cohort that was accepted for presentation at the American Hematology Society annual meeting in December of 2011.
+Because the results of the first trial produced unexpected and clinically interesting results in some patients, the Principal Investigator prepared an abstract of the results of the first cohort that was accepted for presentation at the American Hematology Society annual meeting in December 2011.
 Results from the second cohort also demonstrated potential anti-leukemia benefits in treated patients.
-The Company is currently preparing an abstract updating the progress of Bio-Path's clinical trial for presentation at the American Hematology Society annual meeting in December of 2012.
+The next opportunity for the Bio-Path to present information at the American Hematology Society annual meeting will be when the Company has completed the Phase I clinical trial.